 - Collaborative and interdisciplinary work.
 Honing collaborative skills like communication, negotiation, and problem solving.
 Magic happens in the exchange of ideas and the intersection of media.

 - Work at all stages.
 Supporting new work and work that reworks ideas.

 Greywood Arts CLG is made up of:

 Voluntary board members are: Hughie Coogan, Kara Golden, Jamie Hennebry & Danny McCarthy.

-Greywood Arts Residency is run by Jessica Bonenfant & Hughie Coogan.
+The Residency @ Greywood Arts is an artist-run space and home of Jessica Bonenfant & Hughie Coogan.